----- Vincent Cannistraro, former CIA chief of counter-intelligence Intelligence Bureau, who was responsible for analyzing the Iraq's weapon threat, accused the White House of "systematic, across-the-board exaggeration" of intelligence as it made its case that Saddam Hussein posed an imminent threat to the U.S.289 He further contended that "senior officials made statements which I can only describe as dishonest."290 Mr. Thielmann has also stated that "the American public was seriously misled.
+In an interview on the PBS show Frontline, Greg Thielmann, Director of the Strategic, Proliferation and Military Affairs Office at the State Department's counter-intelligence weapon threat, accused the White House of "systematic, across-the-board exaggeration" of intelligence as it made its case that Saddam Hussein posed an imminent threat to the U.S.289 He further contended that "senior officials made statements which I can only describe as dishonest."
+Mr. Thielmann has also stated that "the American public was seriously misled.
 The Administration twisted, distorted, and simplified intelligence in a way that led Americans to seriously misunderstand the nature of the Iraq threat.
 I'm not sure I can think of a worse act against the people in a democracy than a president distorting critical classified information."291